 - Pathogens (illness-causing microorganisms) are invisible, so when you clean a surface with the intent to kill as much of the nasty things as possible, wipe down the entire surface.
 Be thorough.
 Have you ever seen a demonstration of how far vapor from a sneeze or droplets from a flushed toilet travel?

 - There is indeed a difference between disinfecting and sanitizing.
-Disinfectants, which can also be called antimicrobials, kill most pathogenic microorganisms.
-Sanitizers kill some of the pathogens, reducing their numbers to a safe level.
-So disinfecting goes the extra mile.
-However, products used to disinfect can be too harsh for some surfaces, especially if used repeatedly, or cause health issues, so choose wisely.
-If you suspect a sanitizer will do the trick, use that.
+Disinfectants, which can also be called antimicrobials, kill most pathogenic microorganisms when used correctly.
+The problem is, disinfectants are rarely used correctly, creating a worse environment rather than eliminating the problem.
+Sanitizers kill some of the pathogens, reducing their numbers to a safer level.

 Oh, and don’t forget a flu shot.
 We hope you and your family stay well!
 So, do you feel armed and ready???